GoldenSheepAI/-CodeMonkey-/README.md

-# Nanocoder
+# CodeMonkey 🐒

 A local-first CLI coding agent that brings the power of agentic coding tools like Claude Code and Gemini CLI to local models or controlled APIs like OpenRouter.
-Built with privacy and control in mind, Nanocoder supports multiple AI providers with tool support for file operations and command execution.
+Built with privacy and control in mind, CodeMonkey supports multiple AI providers with tool support for file operations and command execution.

 ![Example](./.github/assets/example.gif)